MacUchegit/AWS-Network-Threat-Monitoring-and-Incident-Response-Lab/README.md

 - CloudTrail Event History analysis for `AuthorizeSecurityGroupIngress` activity.
 - Controlled simulations followed by triage, containment, recovery and lessons learned.

-> [!NOTE]
-> S3 and EventBridge are not part of the implemented architecture.
-CloudTrail Event History supplied the management-event evidence used in this lab, so no trail, S3 bucket or EventBridge rule is shown or claimed.

 ## Architecture walk-through

 1. The analyst opens an EC2 Instance Connect browser session to `ec2-secops-analyst`.
 Inbound SSH is restricted to the AWS-managed EC2 Instance Connect prefix list for `eu-west-2`.